Code-Institute-Submissions/thecoffeepalate/README.md

 #### **Expectations**

-* Clear information about the the steps to make my own blend.
+* Clear information about the steps to make my own blend.
 * When clicking on links to external pages, I expect the new page to be opened in a separate browser tab.
 * During the blending process, user wants to receive tips through "Tooltips".
 * Reach out to the user's specific blend throughout no more than 4 steps.